-CDT offers workshops and special Holiday classes at the CDT Studio!
+January 2019 Holiday classes at the CDT Studio

-We will be exploring rhythm as an energising element for daily living.
-With reference to the “Teens” 2017 winter workshop (where body percussion merged with dance), we will be using drums in the style of West African music.
-We will use dance in conjunction with drumming to express the interplay of music with dance in this exploration.
-Participants will have the opportunity to find life examples of rhythm for them personally.
-The workshop will culminate in an opportunity to present a closing performance for their families.
+This workshop for teenagers and young adults with extra needs explored rhythm as an energising element for daily living.
+With reference to the “Teens” 2017 winter workshop (where body percussion merged with dance), they used drums in the style of West African music and dance in conjunction with drumming to express the interplay of music with dance in this exploration.
+Participants had the opportunity to find life examples of rhythm for them personally.
+The workshop culminated in an opportunity to present a closing performance for their families.

 January 2018: Carol Brown GOLD workshop: Carol conducted a 6-day Choreographic Workshop and re-created a work on the GOLD group.
 Carol is a renowned freelance community dance artist, consultant, facilitator, trainer, choreographer, producer, presenter and lecturer, based in Wales, UK.
 She has led community dance in the Swansea Bay area for 30 years, creating countless productions on professional and community casts of up to 300 people in community settings, theatres and on television.
 Check out some of her work as Director of TAN Dance.